 Travelers (aka the consciousness of a human being from the distant future) take over the bodies of current, everyday people just before their time of death.
 After averting said death, they assume these people’s lives, while carrying out missions to prevent — you guessed it — the end of the world.

 It’s refreshing to see a trained and prepared group of people, aided by the thousands of other travelers hiding in plain sight, take on the task of changing history.
 Too often, TV gives this kind of all-important mission of saving the world to a bumbling hero who makes catastrophic mistakes along the way.
 “Travelers” opts to use a militarized task force who take their orders from a mysterious Director in the future.
 Teams consist of a historian, an arms specialist, a linguist, a medic etc. — aka, the exact mix of people who should be sent back in time for this kind of thing.

 Moreover, there’s no “Big Bad” our heroes are fighting along the way: No evil time travelers, no government conspiracy, no supernatural force stopping travelers from completing their mission.
 This lack of a typical villain might seem like a risky choice, but we kind of dig it.
 Villains are great, but they tend to be a little overdone and unoriginal in most genre shows.

-Netflix’s investment in the project all but assures that a Season 2 is on the horizon, so it’s safe to binge this awesome show without fearing the intense Season 1 cliffhanger.
-“Travelers” will most likely be back to continue their epic saga, and we’re eagerly awaiting an announcement about Season 2.
+Netflix’s investment in the project won the show a Season 2 renewal, so it’s safe to binge this awesome show without fearing the intense Season 1 cliffhanger.
+We’re eagerly awaiting the new missions and travelers we’ll see in Season 2.

 “Travelers” is streaming now on Netflix.